gidgethub/gidgethub/CONTRIBUTING.rst

 Ensure that the tests are all passing, and that the coverage remains at 100%.

+Ensure that the code the quality checks by running ``nox --session lint``.

 Update the documentation as needed.

 Update the changelog as needed.